This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

-Dry Turkey Brine
+Dry Brine Turkey

-Dry brining a turkey is a great way to bring out the best flavors of the meat, and is much easier than a regular brine as it doesn’t use any liquid.
+Dry brining a turkey is a great way to bring out the best flavors of the meat and is much easier than a regular brine as it doesn’t use any liquid.
 All you need is salt, pepper, and dried minced garlic!

 If you’re planning on smoking a turkey this year, you need to try this dry brine recipe.
 Trust me!

-Dry Brine Turkey Recipe Ingredients
+Dry Turkey Brine Ingredients

 - Kosher Salt